 Direct - this is when someone get's to your page without any browser link being clicked

-Once you have installed the Google Analytics software, visits to your site will be tracked.
+Once you have installed the GA software, visits to your site will be tracked and after some time, you can examine the results and analyze each type of traffic including referral traffic.

 Well, when someone arrives at your site from another, the HTTP Header (one of the first messages your web server will receive from the visitor) will contain the referrer, the place they are visiting from.